(Views of Monas from Masjid Istiqlal)

 For everything else

-Grand Lucky SCBD is a very large supermarket in South Jakarta.
+Grand Lucky is a very large supermarket in South Jakarta.
 It is more reasonably priced than other “expat” supermarkets (Ranch Market…) and carries a large selection of imported goods.

 Perhaps because of supply chain challenges, and/or last minute regulatory changes, random items sometimes go out of stock.
-For particular imported items that you cant live without, it is safe to keep a few extras at home (ex: dishwashing tablets, your favorite imported cereals…).
+For particular imported items that you canot live without, it is safe to keep a few extras at home (ex: dishwashing tablets, your favorite imported cereals…).

 Also, if you see something you like, buy it on the spot because it might not be available on your next visit.